Search term automations in Apple Ads Manager

 Combine conditions

-7. In the Actions section, configure what happens when a search term meets the conditions:
+7. In the Action section, select what happens when a search term meets the conditions:

 • Target ad groups: Select the ad groups that receive the promoted keywords.
 To build a discovery pipeline, select ad groups in a Probing or other structured campaign.

 • CPT bid: Set the initial cost-per-tap bid for each promoted keyword.
-It can be either the ad group default bid, current CPT of the search term, or a specific value
+Options: ad group default bid, current CPT of the search term, or a specific value.

-• Skip if keyword already exists: When enabled, the rule skips terms that already exist as keywords in the target ad group.
+• Skip if keyword already exists: When enabled, skips terms already present in the target ad group.

 • Add as negative: Adds the same terms as negative keywords to prevent paying for the same traffic twice.

-• Scope: Select the specific ad groups where the negative keywords are added.
+• Scope: Select the ad groups where the negative keywords are added.

-Enable both actions in a single rule — promote the term to a structured campaign and negate it at source.
+Enable Add as negative in the same rule — promote the term to a structured campaign and negate it at source in one step.
 This keeps your Discovery campaigns clean and builds your keyword funnel automatically.

 Rule actions